 To be sure your subject is really comfortable in their pose, keep communication open and honest.
 Let your subject know that it’s fine to say “I feel weird like this,” or “this hurts!”

-After all, portrait photography should be fun to create and share.
+After all, mobile portrait photography should be fun to create and share.
 Effective communication is key to creating stunning iPhone portraits.

 2. Position Your Subject To Make Good Use Of Natural Light